The Fall of the Roman Empire (film): Critical reaction

 Hollis Alpert of Saturday Review wrote: "Never before have script writers (there were three involved) written a screenplay like this one, in which the two main parts are complete voids.
 One must assume Mr. Bronston offered Mr. Boyd and Miss Loren huge sums to journey to Spain for the movie, they took time only to read the contract and not the script.
 Several others also appear to great disadvantage in the film, among them James Mason, Omar Sharif, Mel Ferrer, and Anthony Quayle."
 Philip K. Scheuer, reviewing for the Los Angeles Times, felt the film was "more like a recapitulation of all the great movie spectacles, historical and pseudo, than a monumental entity in itself."
 He further wrote "Yet the only emotion it engenders is excitement — intermittent excitement, and its art lies in its parts (the camera work, the color, a few of the performances, even the music) but not in their sum.
 Its triumph is the triumphs of its technicians, of matter over mind."
 In contrast, Robert J. Landry of Variety praised the film, summarizing: "Large in theme and concept, colorful in treatment, The Fall of the Roman Empire is Sam Bronston's greatest coup de cinema."

 Among later reviews, Mike Cummings from AllMovie gave the film a positive review, praising the film for its performances and musical score.
 Leonard Maltin awarded the film 31/2 out of 4 stars, writing "Intelligent scripting, good direction, and fine acting place this far above the usual empty-headed spectacle".
 Steven H. Scheuer disliked the film at first and asked his Movies on TV readers to "excuse the divine Sophia Loren for looking so uncomfortable," but later reconsidered his opinion and rated it 3 out of 4 stars.

-On the review aggregator Rotten Tomatoes, 93% of 14 critics gave the film a positive review.
+On the review aggregator Rotten Tomatoes, 56% of 50 critics gave the film a positive review.
+The consensus summarizes: "Wrangling a civilization's slow decline into a runtime that's frustratingly episodic, The Fall of the Roman Empire is splendid to look at but climaxes the sword-and-sandal genre more with a whimper than a bang."